JeremyNixon/neurosity/README.md

 This dataset is made available under the MIT License.
 For more detailed licensing information, please see the LICENSE.md file in this repository.

 ## Contact
-For any queries regarding the dataset, please contact jeremy@omniscience.com.
+For any queries regarding the dataset, please contact jeremy@omniscience.tech.

 We hope that this dataset serves as a valuable resource for your research and development efforts in the exciting field of brain-computer interfaces.
 Happy exploring!